Entropy zero area preserving diffeomorphisms of $S^2$: The Set of Annuli

-\begin{lemma} Suppose that $U \in \cA$. \begin{enumerate} \item $U $ is an open annulus. \item If $U =U(\gamma)$ then each essential simple closed curve in $U $ is isotopic to $\gamma$.
-If $U =U(P)$ then each essential simple closed curve in $U $ is isotopic to a horocycle surrounding the isolated end of $M$ corrseponding to $P$. \item Assume that the ends of $U$ are non-singular.
-If $U =U(\gamma)$ then both components of $\partial U_c$ of $U$ have fixed points.
-If $U =U(P)$ then the frontier of $U$ in $M$ is connected and there is a fixed point in the corresponding component of $\partial U_c$. \end{enumerate} \end{lemma}
+\begin{lemma} Suppose that $U \in \cA$. \begin{enumerate} \item $U $ is an open annulus that is essential in $M$. \item If $U =U(\gamma)$ then each simple closed curve in $U$ that is essential in $U$ is isotopic to $\gamma$.
+If $U =U(P)$ then each simple closed curve in $U $ that is essential in $U$ is isotopic to a horocycle surrounding the isolated end of $M$ corresponding to $P$.

+\item If $U =U(P)$ and $\C$ is the component of $\Fix(F)$ whose corresponding puncture in $M$ lifts to $P$ then $\C$ contains a component of the frontier of $U$ in $S^2$.
+In other words, $U$ contains a deleted neighborhood of $\C$.